sathiyaraj-sridhar/kafka-cluster/wiki/dev-environment.md

 ## Run Kafka cluster

-It is good practice to store configurable variables in the `.env` file and use this file when bringing up the container using Docker Compose.
+It is considered good practice to store configuration settings in environment variables and inject these variable values from the shell into **Docker Compose** configuration at runtime.

-**Step 1:** Add an environment variable file.
+**Step 1:** Store configurations as environment variables in a file.

 - Open a new file.